 If there were one thing I could state clearly is troubling me about the world at large these days is the quickening of our separation; the ability for people to separate themselves in cocoons.
 Disconnected from everything– from the spiritual realms, as well as from understanding and feeling a part of the webs that tie us all together in communal reality.

-The more people separate themselves into cocoons in which they can ignore the world at large and to put themselves into the obliviousness of their own creations out of pain, the more the outer world suffers.
+The more people separate themselves into cocoons in which they can ignore the world at large and put themselves into the obliviousness of their own creations out of pain, the more the outer world suffers.

 We are intended to create our reality together.
-We communally create the conditioned layers of reality, and as the layers of reality break down as more and more people retreat to their cocoons, the more the outer layers of reality break down outside of ourselves.
+We communally create the conditioned layers of reality, and as the layers of reality break down as more and more people retreat into their cocoons, the more the outer layers of reality break down outside of ourselves.

 While looking at a larger angle perhaps such breakdown is necessary, but the immediacy of the isolative aspects of modern existence and the cocooning of the self away from any type of grounded, daily, integrated reality (living solely in our minds and their creations out of wounding) is leading to a breakdown of the webs and our ability to connect in vital, healthy, and life-affirming ways with anything outside of our own minds and their creations.

-Our wounded selves, our “small selves” that are ignorant and in pain and traumatized and feel isolated from the whole dream up very different realities than our “larger selves”– our selves that are focused on health and larger awarenesses, such as the webs or fabric of reality that connects us all to one another.
+Our wounded selves, our “small selves” that are ignorant, and in pain and traumatized and feel isolated from the whole, dream up very different realities than our “larger selves”– our selves that are focused on health and larger awarenesses, such as the webs or fabric of reality that connects us all to one another.
 Such as healthy and vital connection that can sustain us through our connection to one another, to the Earth, to the Cosmos.